Section Navigation

 Maximum number of pupils: 9 each day

 Please ensure your child is correctly dressed for the weather conditions, including sun protection and bring plenty of water and a packed lunch.
-Please note that all bookings for these courses are managed by Outspoken Training directly, and can be made here: Level 2 and Level 3
+Please note that all bookings for these courses are managed by Outspoken Training directly,.
+Bookings open in the Summer Term for August 2026.

 Please see our website for contact information: Bikeability - Cambourne Village College (cambournevc.org)